eyalroz/c-store/README.md

 * Do you have **questions about C-Store as a project**, its design, or even implementation specifics?
 Ask one of the original authors.
 However, the repository owner/maintainer is [involved](https://arxiv.org/abs/1904.12217) in column store architecture research, and may be interested in discussing your idea in other contexts.
 * Are you having **trouble building** C-Store on
    * ...
 GNU/Linux?
 Report it via the [issues page](https://github.com/eyalroz/c-store/issues).
    * ... any other platform?
 Not surprising - C-Store was only intended to build on Linux.
-However, you may [write the maintainer](mailto:eyalroz@technion.ac.il) to try and explain why you want to make this work on other platforms.
+However, you may [write the repository maintainer](mailto:eyalroz@technion.ac.il) to try and explain why you want to make this work on other platforms.
-* Do you have a specific idea about how to **improve C-Store**'s design or implementation? <- Don't bother.
+* Do you have a specific idea about how to **improve C-Store**'s design or implementation?
+   1. Don't bother...
 The code is essentially frozen, and is maintained as a resource for researchers into column stores.
-* Have any **other questions**?
-[Write the maintainer](mailto:eyalroz@technion.ac.il).
+   2. Do bother! but not in C-Store itself!
+Contact the [repository maintainer](mailto:eyalroz@technion.ac.il) to chat about column store architecture and potential collaborations.